mnot/I-D/h2-vpn/draft.md

 # Introduction

 Virtual Private Networks have become a common means of assuring that traffic is carried over a protected network.
-However, current VPN technologies can be discriminated from non-VPN traffic, leading to them being blocked in some networks.
+However, current VPN technologies can often be easily discriminated from non-VPN traffic, leading to them being blocked in some networks.

 As HTTP/2 is deployed more, it becomes an attractive substrate for carrying a VPN, due to its lack of discriminators, its multiplexed, low-overhead framing layer, its typical use of encryption, and the large number of HTTP endpoints on the Internet.

+This document describes a set of extensions that allow an IP-based Virtual Private Network to be created over a HTTP/2 connection.

 ## Notational Conventions